Child Benefit Charge Calculator 2026/27

 How the HICBC works in 2026/27

-From April 2024 the High Income Child Benefit Charge starts at £60,000 of adjusted net income (up from £50,000) and reaches a 100% claw-back at £80,000 (up from £60,000).
-The taper is gentler, 1% per £200 of income, but high earners with several children can still face a significant charge.
+From April 2024 the High Income Child Benefit Charge starts above £60,000 of adjusted net income (up from £50,000) and reaches a 100% charge at £80,000 (up from £60,000).
+If you or your partner receives Child Benefit, the charge is normally based on the higher earner's adjusted net income.
+You may need to pay it through PAYE or Self Assessment depending on your circumstances.
 Pension contributions and gift-aid donations both reduce adjusted net income.

 Yes, claim it, then optionally tick the box to not receive payment.
 Claiming protects your State Pension via National Insurance credits and gives your child a National Insurance number automatically at 16.
-If you opt to receive it, you pay the charge via Self Assessment.
+If you opt to receive it and HICBC is due, you may need to pay the charge through PAYE or Self Assessment depending on your circumstances.

 Reduce your adjusted net income below £60,000.
 The most common ways are pension contributions (relief-at-source or salary sacrifice) or gift-aid donations, both of which reduce adjusted net income for HICBC purposes.
 The Afterax calculator shows the pension contribution needed to escape the charge.